levysantiago/SistemaWeb-I2oT/README.md

 - **Ontology Service:**
   Similar to the Service, but will serve the ontology routes using the Ontology DAO layer and the Ontology Model layer.

+## The project

+In this section I'll show the project working locally.
+Well, as said in the beginning

 ## Getting Started

 Go to the [Getting Started page](https://github.com/Levysantiago/SistemaWeb-I2oT/blob/master/GETTING_STARTED.md)